deepanshu-yadav/devopsprojects23/kubernetes/README.md

 ## Use Kubernetes

-Now we can install kubernetes make sure you had run the script `./install_docker_minikube.sh` This script install minikube and kubectl.
+Now we can install kubernetes make sure you had run the script `./install_docker_minikube.sh` when you run the docker section.
+This script install minikube and kubectl.

 We can deploy the kubernetes application in two ways.